 - If you take medications, take them with water only.

-- Your blood sugar level needs to be between 70 milligrams/deciliter (mg/dL) and 199 mg/dL.
+Your care team will prick your finger or draw blood from your arm to measure your blood glucose (sugar).
+Your blood sugar level needs to be between 70 milligrams per deciliter (mg/dL) and 199 mg/dL.

-- If your level is 200 mg/dL or above, you may need to get insulin, or your procedure may need to be rescheduled if your blood sugar level is above 200 mg/dL or below 70 mg/dL.
+If your blood sugar level is 200 mg/dL or above, you may need to get insulin.
+Your scan may need to be rescheduled if your blood sugar level is above 200 mg/dL or below 70 mg/dL.

-- Try to relax and limit your movement during this time.
+Try to relax and limit your movement during this time.
 You can sleep, read, listen to music, or watch videos while you’re waiting.
 Ask for a blanket if you feel cold.

-When it’s time for your scan, your technologist will bring you to the scanning room and will help you onto the scanning table.
-The machine looks like a large doughnut, with a hole in the middle.
+When it’s time for your scan, your technologist will bring you to the scanning room.
+They will help you onto the scanning table.
+The machine looks like a large doughnut with a hole in the middle (see Figure 1).
 This is the scanning ring (scanner).
 The scanner is about 3 feet (1 meter) deep.

 Once you’re on the scanning table, the table will move slowly through the scanning ring.
 You must lie very still in the scanning ring until your scan is done.
 This can take 30 to 45 minutes, depending on the type of scan you’re having.

-If you’re scheduled for a diagnostic CT scan, you’ll get the injection of contrast in your IV or CVC.
+If you’re also scheduled for a diagnostic CT scan, you’ll get a contrast infusion through your IV or CVC.
 An infusion is when medication is slowly put into your bloodstream.
 This will happen after your technologist takes the first series of pictures.
-For more information, ask your nurse for the resource Computed Tomography (CT) Scan .
+For more information, read Computed Tomography (CT) Scan .